flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 keywords: Codeship, TDD, test driven development, behavior driven development, behaviour driven development, testing tuesday, testing tools, testing methodologies, develop iteratively, hosted testing, testing in the cloud
 image: TODO
 ---
 This is the second blog post of our new *Testing Tuesday* series.
 Every Tuesday we will share our insights and opinions on the software testing space.
 Drop by every Tuesday to learn more!

 <hr>

-In [last weeks Testing Tuesday](/2013/04/16/tests-make-software.html) we talked about test-driven development.
+[Last week's Testing Tuesday](/2013/04/16/tests-make-software.html) we talked about test-driven development.
 We considered it the basis for behavior-driven development.
 But what's the difference between them?

 Test-driven development focuses on the *developer's* opinion on how parts of the software should *work*.
-Behavior-driven development focuses on the *users'* opinion on how they want to use your application.
+Behavior-driven development focuses on the *users'* opinion on how they want your application to *behave*.

 ## Behavior-driven development

-The problem with test-driven development is that it's rather a paradigm than a process.
-Test-driven development describes the circle of writing tests first, and application code afterwards – followed by an optional refactoring.
+Test-driven development is rather a paradigm than a process.
+It describes the cycle of writing a test first, and application code afterwards – followed by an optional refactoring.
 But it doesn't make any statements about

 * Where do I begin to develop?
 * How much should I test?